pawankkamboj/kubernetes-ansible/README.md

 Run cluster.yml playbook to create Kubernetes HA cluster.

 Note - Addon roles should be run after cluster is fully operational.
+Addons are in addons.yml playbook.